vioil/vioil.github.io/index.md

 Program for Cooperative Cataloging Task Group on Gender in Name Authority Records, May 2021 -

+#### Board co-chair

+FORCE11 - The Future of Research Communication and e-Scholarship, Co-chair of the Executive Board of Directors (October 2019 -)

 ##### Board Member

 FORCE11 - The Future of Research Communication and e-Scholarship (January 2018 -)